Menu Close

 relationships and mental health

-relationships are fundamental to mental health and wellbeing, but they can also be a source of stress, anxiety and conflict
+relationships are key for good mental health and wellbeing, but they can also be a source of stress, anxiety and conflict

 Our relationships – whether with family, friends, romantic partners or colleagues – play a vital role in shaping our mental health.
 Understanding how relationships influence our mental health and how we can nurture healthy connections is crucial for maintaining overall wellbeing.

-Positive relationships provide us with emotional support, companionship and a sense of belonging, while challenging or toxic relationships can contribute to stress, anxiety and even depression.
-Navigating the dynamics of relationships, particularly during times of change or conflict, is important for mental wellbeing.
+Positive relationships provide us with emotional support, companionship and a sense of belonging, while challenging or toxic ones can contribute to stress, anxiety and depression.
+Navigating relationship dynamics, particularly in times of change or conflict, is important for mental wellbeing.
 When relationships are strained, it can lead to feelings of isolation, insecurity and emotional distress

-On the other hand, healthy relationships contribute significantly to mental health, offering opportunities for emotional expression, connection and growth.
-Developing the skills to cultivate supportive and respectful relationships can be transformative for both our emotional and physical health.
+However, healthy relationships offer many benefits your mental health, by providing opportunities for emotional expression, connection and growth.
+Developing the skills to build supportive and respectful relationships can be transformative for both our emotional and physical health.

 common myths about relationships and mental health

 Healthy relationships require work, communication and compromise.
-The belief that they should always be easy can create unrealistic expectations and lead to frustration when issues arise.
+Believing they should always be easy can create unrealistic expectations and lead to frustration when issues arise.

 toxic relationships are always obvious and easy to identify